MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm-2016.md

 # What's new in System Center DPM

 Before you begin, check the [Release Notes for System Center DPM](dpm-release-notes.md) for last minute issues.
+Also, if you are upgrading to DPM 1801, see the [bugs that have been fixed](dpm-release-notes.md#bugs-fixed-in-the-1801-release).
 System Center DPM 2016 adds improvements in three key areas: storage efficiency, performance, and security.
 Modern Backup Storage takes advantage of improvements in Windows Server 2016, creating storage space savings of 30-40%.
-In addition to space savings, you can create storage and performance efficiency by using MDS to back up designated workloads to specific volumes.
+In addition to space savings, you can create storage and performance efficiency by using MBS to back up designated workloads to specific volumes.
 Improved DPM performance reduces I/O requirements up to 70%, which results in much faster backups.
 DPM 2016 supports shielded VMs which promises backup and recovery of critical VMs.

 ::: moniker range="sc-dpm-1801"

 ## New features in DPM 1801

-If you install System Center DPM Technical Preview 1801, then you can back up VMware virtual machines.
+If you install System Center DPM 1801, then you can back up VMware virtual machines.
 This capability extends the benefits of Modern Backup Storage: up to 50% storage savings, 3 times faster backups, and workload-volume affinity, to your VMware backups.

 ::: moniker-end